oeg-upm/TINTOlib-Documentation/docs/source/tinto.rst

 TINTO
 =====

-The TINTO method transforms tabular data into images by first reducing dimensions using PCA or t-SNE, then mapping features to a 2D grid based on their center of gravity.
-It finalizes pixel positions by rounding coordinates and applies a blurring effect to blend feature values into neighboring pixels.
+The TINTO method transforms tabular data into synthetic images by projecting it into a two-dimensional space and applying visualization techniques.
+It projects features onto a 2D grid (using PCA or t-SNE), finalizes pixel positions, and optionally applies a blurring effect to blend feature values into neighboring pixels.

 .. image:: https://raw.githubusercontent.com/oeg-upm/TINTOlib-Documentation/refs/heads/main/assets/Synthetic-images/TINTO_blur_maximum_000100_zoom.png
    :width: 200px
    :align: center
    :alt: Synthetic image generated using the TINTO method with maximum blurring.

 Import TINTO
 ----------------